 Not sure what a smartphone mobile phone operating system is?
 Maybe you just need a refresher?

-Or perhaps you want to know which one's most suitable for you?
+Or perhaps you want to see a mobile operating systems comparison to see which one's most suitable for you?
 Read our guide and we'll fill you in.

 What is a mobile phone operating system?

 Gone are the days when mobile phones were just a device to make phone calls and send occasional texts.

 Modern smartphones are closer to handheld computers that enable us to send emails, play games, watch the news and make video calls to loved ones.
 And much more besides.